 Inspired by the need to address climate change, Zaria Forman’s large-scale pastel drawings capture the beauty and power of ice and waves.
 She is an artist for everyone.
 Forman’s skills with oil pastel will wow your students.
 Plus, the message behind her work makes an excellent connection to science or an excellent discussion prompt about social issues.

 This list is a great place to start when planning your curriculum.
-If you’re looking for engaging ways to present these artists to your students, you may want to check out the following PRO Learning Packs.
+If you’re looking for engaging ways to present these artists to your students, you may want to check out the following PRO Packs.

+You can find both of these packs in PRO Learning to learn more.
 You’ll learn how to introduce compelling and relevant artists to your students and gain strategies to help your students interact in meaningful ways with the art they are seeing in your classroom.

 Canadian artist, Dorian Lynde’s work, examines identity and stereotypes.
 Her “No Damsels” series is a modern feminist take on Disney Princesses, which will totally capture older students.